 Students in the Ph.D. program in clinical psychology should ideally begin to identify a research chair in the first quarter of the program, and begin to explore their dissertation topic in winter quarter of their first year.
 The dissertation proposal must be defended no later than June 30th of the second year.
-Students will not be permitted to begin internal practicum unless they have successfully proposed their dissertation.
 If a student does not pass the original proposal, the student may propose once more.
 If they do not pass the second proposal it is grounds for dismissal from the program.
 The final dissertation defense must be completed no later than October 15th of the fifth year.
 Students will not be permitted to apply for internship unless the final defense is successfully completed.
 Again, students will have two attempts to successfully defend their dissertation.
 If the student does not pass the second defense, it is grounds for dismissal.
 Students should complete any requested edits, print, and bind their dissertation prior to leaving for internship, as this is a requirement for graduation.
 Additionally, students must have submitted a first-authored manuscript for publication by June 30th of their fifth year, which is also a requirement for graduation.
 Ideally this manuscript should come from the dissertation; however, that is not required.

 Each student must choose a dissertation committee to guide and approve the Ph.D. doctoral dissertation research.
-This faculty dissertation committee must consist of at least four members, one of whom must be a clinical psychologist and all of whom must have doctoral degrees in psychology or a related discipline.
+This faculty dissertation committee must consist of at least four members, all of whom must have doctoral degrees in psychology or a related discipline.
 At least two of the members must be from the regular Departmental faculty, one of whom will serve as Chair of the committee.
 At least one of the members must come from outside of the Department.
 If students choose a dissertation committee chair that is outside the department, they must consult with their DCT for procedural guidance.
-Students should consult with Karen to complete Departmental Form E, Formation/Change of Supervisory Committee prior to the commencement of formal work on the dissertation.
+Students should consult with Karen to complete Departmental Form

+E, Formation/Change of Supervisory Committee prior to the commencement of formal work on the dissertation.
 The student must present a formal defense of the dissertation proposal before the supervisory committee.
 The student must then email Karen with the time and date of the defense, as well as the list of committee members, so that she can schedule a room for the defense.